alexferl/echo-casbin/README.md

 ## Motivation
 You might wonder why not use the Casbin middleware in the [echo-contrib](https://github.com/labstack/echo-contrib/tree/master/casbin) repo?
 The main reason is that it doesn't provide any built-in methods for retrieving roles other than the default Basic Authorization header.
-You can write use your own function in place of it, but I wanted to have built-in methods that I will use in most of my projects.
-You can still define your function to retrieve roles, so it's still flexible.
+You can pass your own function in place of it, but I wanted to have built-in methods that I will use in most of my projects.
+You can still define your own function to retrieve roles, so it's still flexible.

 ## Using
 You need to have a model and policy before you can use the middleware.
 You can use the ones in [here](fixtures) to get